 If he’s still using, talk to him about stopping before he can come home.
 Not only do you want him to come home to a safe environment, it’s important to ensure one for the rest of your family.
 Drugs simply do not fit into that equation.
 Tell him that you all love him very much, but there will be rules to follow in order to keep everyone safe and healthy.
 Let him know you’ll do what it takes to support him in his recovery and that he won’t face it alone.
 He may not be willing to at first, but give him time to think it over.
 If he still resists, let him know that the offer stands and whenever he’s ready, he can change his mind.

-Help him find treatment.
-If he agrees to come home with you or at least go to treatment, there are a few things to keep in mind.
-He should be assessed by a professional to figure out how to best address both his addiction and any underlying mental health issues at play.
-His drug counselor can help him find the right course of treatment, but remember that the best treatment is one close to home and allowing maximum family involvement.
+If they agree to come home with you or at least go to treatment, there are a few things to keep in mind.
+They should be assessed by a professional to figure out how to best address both his addiction and any underlying mental health issues at play.
+Their drug counselor can help them find the right course of treatment, but remember that the best treatment is one close to home and allowing maximum family involvement.
 Wilderness and boot camp programs usually aren’t a strong route — they’re unregulated at the federal level and the American Society of Addiction Medicine doesn’t regard it as a proper level of care.
 It’s better for him to be treated while living at home with his family supporting him.